 Billing for multiple primaries: please note that each test performed will be billed separately.
 Please call Customer Service for questions regarding reimbursement.

-Breast:
+DCIS Breast:

+DCIS: A specimen submitted for the DCIS score must have no invasive cancer present.

+Invasive Breast

 Nodal Status: The nodal status is required to determine the extent of the clinical experience information to be included in the report for your patient.
 If the nodal status is not provided, a report with clinical experience for both node negative and node positive specimens will be sent.
 Additionally, the node status is required for payor coverage determinations.
 If the nodal status is not specified, Genomic Health will use the pathology report, if provided, to determine the nodal status for reimbursement purposes.
 Nodal Status is a requirement for all Medicare patients.

 ER Status: A specimen submitted for Oncotype DX Breast Cancer Assay testing must be estrogen receptor positive (ER+) by either the IHC method used by a referring laboratory or the quantitative RT-PCR method used by GHI.
 If GHI determines that the submitted specimen is not ER+ by either method, a Recurrence Score will not be reported to the patient and the patient/payor will not be billed.
 You also have the option to indicate if the ER status is inconclusive based on the interpretation of immunohistochemical studies, or Unknown at the time of the order.
 All Oncotype DX Breast Cancer Assay result reports will include ER, PR and HER2 scores.